 Eat it: Because there are so many different greens to choose from, you can get creative at any meal.
 Spinach pairs well with eggs for breakfast, endive is perfect for dipping, kale can be roasted for a crunchy chip-like snack, and collard greens make it easy to wrap up a meal, like tuna fish wrap.

 5. Healthy fats

-Research shows the monounsaturated fats found in nuts, avocados and olive oil and the polyunsaturated fats in fatty fish, seeds and other vegetable oils may reduce HbA1c, a long-term measure of blood sugar levels.9 A little goes a long way!
+Research shows the monounsaturated fats found in nuts, avocados and olive oil and polyunsaturated fats in fatty fish, seeds and other vegetable oils may reduce HbA1c, a long-term measure of blood sugar levels.9 A little goes a long way, as these foods can be high in calories.
 If you’re looking to lose weight, make sure to enjoy these foods in small quantities to stay on track with your goals while enjoying their benefits.

 Eat it: Pair a small amount (1 teaspoon) of nut butter with a small apple, or slice up a ¼ of an avocado and add it to your next entrée.
 A drizzle of olive oil (1 teaspoon) on your salad is another option to include healthy fats into your diet while staying on track with your weight loss goals.

 These legumes are complex carbohydrates — which digest more slowly than simple carbs, helping you to avoid a blood sugar spike.10 One of the main reasons why complex carbs digest slower — they’re rich in soluble fiber.
 Soluble fiber may help improve blood sugar levels and slows the absorption of sugar, according to the Mayo Clinic.11